dwmoffatt/macro-zero/README.md

 specific modules for hard interfaces on the device\
 each module will contain a module_init() and a module_close()\
 Module `__init__`:
-- inputs_list - list of dictionaries - Input
+- input_list - list of dictionaries - Input
 - thread_lock - Thread Lock object reference - Input
 - que - Input que - Output
 inputs_list dictionary struct:\